nickdichev/lazyworktree/README.md

 - Set `auto_fetch_prs` to `true` to fetch PR data on startup.
 - Use `max_untracked_diffs: 0` to hide untracked diffs; `max_diff_chars: 0` disables truncation.
 - `delta_args` sets arguments passed to `delta` (default: `--syntax-theme Dracula`).
+- `branch_name_script` runs a script to generate branch name suggestions when creating worktrees from changes.
+The script receives the git diff on stdin and should output a branch name.
+See [AI-powered branch names](#ai-powered-branch-names) below.

 ## CI Status Display